ANAESTHESIA FELLOWSHIPS AT ROYAL PERTH HOSPITAL

 Royal Perth Hospital is a busy 450 bed tertiary hospital in the CBD, hosts the State Trauma Centre, and has one of the busiest Emergency Departments in Australia.

-We offer 7 different fellowship streams; airway, MH, regional, simulation, research, trauma and pain.
+We offer 7 different fellowship streams; airway, MH, regional, simulation, research, education, trauma and pain.

 Our fellowship positions usually start in February.
 We often also have positions available for senior registrars.

 For general information including applications and allocations please email Dr Grant TURNER.

 For specific information regarding fellowship stream activities contact the supervisors as below.

 Supervisor; Dr Pat EAKINS

 RPH’s world renowned airway fellowship attracts applicants from many countries as well as from Australia.

 The airway fellowship is a 6-month fellowship completed at RPH by post fellowship trainees.
 It is highly sought after by trainees and consultants alike.
 The two fellows alternate weekly in their airway allocations.
 The fellowship consists of a variety of roles; teaching in the wet lab, organising Can’t Intubate Can’t Oxygenate (CICO) courses, teaching in the dry lab, being allocated to airway lists, managing the allocations for the above, completing audits, assisting in research and attending conferences.

 Malignant Hyperthermia, (MH) is a hereditary disorder where a life-threatening hypermetabolic reaction can occur to particular inhalational anaesthetic agents or depolarising muscle relaxants.
 The Malignant Hyperthermia Centre is based at RPH and covers the whole of Western Australia.